Information and Guidelines on Appointing Visiting Fellows and Visiting Research Collaborators

-The University will extend its hospitality to visiting post-doctoral scholars who wish to spend a limited time at Princeton for the purpose of study, scholarship, and research.
+The University will extend its hospitality to visiting scholars who wish to spend a limited time at Princeton for the purpose of study, scholarship, and research.
 The nature of the appointment depends on the stature, credentials, and reasons for visiting.

 1. Senior Visiting Fellow.
 Appointment as Senior Fellow is exceptional and should be discussed with the Office of the Dean of the Faculty prior to submission.

 2. Visiting Fellow.
 Appointment as Visiting Fellow is appropriate for faculty members visiting from other academic institutions and for established independent scholars and researchers.
 They are considered professional colleagues of our faculty.
 Facilities and resources may be provided to them by the sponsoring department.